Grenache Wine Guide

 The unmistakable candied fruit roll-up and cinnamon flavor is what gives Grenache away to expert blind tasters.
-It has a medium to full weight in taste, but has a deceptively lighter color and is semi-transulcent.
-Depending on where it’s grown, Grenache often lets off strong smells of orange rinds and ruby-red grapefruit.
+It has a medium-bodied taste due to its higher alcohol, but has a deceptively lighter color and is semi-translucent.
+Depending on where it’s grown, Grenache often has subtle aromas of orange rinds and ruby-red grapefruit.
 When Grenache is grown in Old World regions such as Côtes du Rhône and Sardinia, it can have herbal notes of dried oregano and tobacco.

 3 Very Different Tasting Grenache-Based Wines

-The Catalyud is a hot growing region in Spain where late ripening Garnacha grapes can get very high sugar levels.
+The Calatayud is a warmer growing region in Northern Spain where late-ripening Garnacha grapes can get very high sugar levels.
 The ripe grapes usually ferment to alcohol levels above 15%, which adds both body and spice.
 Garnacha from this area often smell slightly of ruby-red grapefruit with lots of cherry and licorice flavor.

 The Southern Rhône is known for Grenache-based wines.
 The region’s wine varies year-to-year based on vintage variation.
-Along with cherry fruit expect more smoky herbal notes including oregano, lavender and tobacco.
-The Rhône is a slightly cooler region often making wines with more finesse and less alcohol.
+Along with cherry fruit expect more smoky herbal notes including oregano, lavender, and tobacco.
+The Rhône is a slightly cooler region often making wines with more finesse and slightly less alcohol.

 American Grenache is both fruit-forward and aromatic with crisp acidity.
 Instead of herbal aromas like many Old World Grenache, the American versions smell more like licorice and flowers.
 American Grenache is often blended with a touch of Syrah to add tannin and smooth out the flavor.